Enneagram With Kate

 What if I resonate with more than one type?

-Still struggling?
+Still not sure about your type?
 I'd love to do a typing session with you!

 Enneagram Type Descriptions: